I’m not sure why anybody would argue with this statement, but people do.

 Without insurance coverage, the idea of going to the doctor or to a hospital is terrifying, because medical debt is the largest reason people claim bankruptcy.

-This is an experience I can testify to, as my partner, Al, had to file for bankruptcy due to his accident.
+This is an experience I can testify to, as my partner, Al(who is a Latino man), had to file for bankruptcy due to his accident.

 Despite having quality health insurance when he was injured, the bills still added up, especially when he realized that he couldn’t return to his job.